Train to Pakistan: Hukum Chand

 Hukum Chand is the deputy commissioner in Mano Majra and has authority over the sub-inspector and the head constable.
 His daughter, along with other members of his family, have died, but it's not clear how.
 Her death deeply affects him and fuels his detached, utilitarian style of policing; he centers on saving as many lives as possible, at any cost.
 This includes restricting the freedom of the people to keep them safe (i.e., imprisoning Jugga and Iqbal despite knowing that they are innocent).

 He is described as depressed and he is deeply marked by the violence of the Partition.
 For example, when Chand is reflecting on the train massacre, he focuses on his memories of the bodies: they haunt him despite his efforts to remove them from his mind.
-Furthermore, he is obsessed with death, viewing it as “the only absolute truth"; he is afraid that when someone dies, their existence no longer matters.
-When he recalls the train, he can only imagine the utter terror felt by the passengers, which manifests in a belief that life must be made as pleasurable as possible through hedonistic behaviors.
+Furthermore, he is obsessed with death, viewing it as "the only absolute truth"; he is afraid that when someone dies, their existence no longer matters.
+When he recalls the train, he can only imagine the utter terror felt by the passengers, which manifests in a belief that life must be made as pleasurable as possible through hedonistic behaviours.